-Food waste is a big deal.
-One third of the global production of food is not consumed: that percentage represent the portion of unnecessary greenhouse gas emissions, use of fertilizers, pesticides, water (etc.) that we put in the environment.
-In Europe, according to a study by the European Commission, 22 million tons of food are wasted every year, with the UK being top of the list.
+One third of the global production of food is not consumed and goes to waste: this represents an unnecessary and outrageous production of greenhouse gas emissions, and use of fertilisers, pesticides, and water.
+In Europe, according to a study by the European Commission, 22 million tons of food is wasted every year, with the UK being top of the list.
 According to FAO, annual tons of wasted food in Europe are 90 millions.
-EU bodies are trying to identify ways to solve the problem.
-Talking of the distribution and consumption phase, the Commission proposed the development of national strategies to prevent food waste of at least 30 % by 2025.
-In July 2015, the European Parliament urged EU members to cut down wastes from supermarkets by donating food to charities.
-However, the proposal was not welcomed by all countries, with some being reluctant.
+Interesting discrepancies.

-In dining halls we waste huge amounts of food and we don’t think about the role of trays.
+In dining halls we waste huge amounts of food, without thinking about the role of trays in helping this.
 If our tray appears too empty, or half full, we may think we did not get enough food.
-This leads us to get more food than required, and very often we waste it in the end.
+This leads us to get more food than required, which is very often partially wasted at the end.
 Many universities in the US dropped the use of trays.
-At Alfred University for instance, food and beverage waste was reduced between 30-50%.
-Also, without the need to wash and sanitize trays, the use of water and chemical products is reduced.
-Just like that.
+At Alfred University food and beverage waste was reduced between 30-50%.
+Plus, without the need to wash and sanitise trays, the use of water and chemical products is reduced.